PaidaTM/LabSystem/README.md

 4. Run the application on Tomcat

 ## 👨‍💻 Author
-Paida Mazambani ([YTBU] Yunnan Technology and Business University 2019-2023)
+Paidamoyo T Mazambani ([YTBU] Yunnan Technology and Business University 2019-2023)